ruanspies/cli/README.md

 1. Access [this link](https://source.developers.google.com/auth/start?scopes=https://www.googleapis.com/auth/cloud-platform&state=) and log in with your Google credentials
 2. Copy the relevant script into your terminal

-_Check_

-Check if this was successful by opening the `.gitcookies` file in Vim: `vim ~/.gitcookies`.
+☑️ Check if this was successful by opening the `.gitcookies` file in Vim: `vim ~/.gitcookies`.
 If successful, the file should contain a `source.developers.google.com` entry.

 ### Git Configuration variables